Zhhi/AirControl-Mini/README.md

 ## Getting Started
 ### Prerequisites:
 1. AirControl-Mini.
-2. USB-to-serial adapter for programming (optional but highly recommended).
+2. USB-to-serial adapter for programming.
 3. A compatible air conditioner that uses one of the supported module.

 ## ESPhome YAML